treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

   concerns such as time-based archiving or location in a multi-national organisation.
 Later queries must then work across multiple tables with `UNION` rather than just simply querying one table.
+  Prefer table partitioning if possible.

 ## Appendix

 ### Reserved keyword reference

-A list of ANSI SQL (92, 99 and 2003), MySQL 3 to 5.x, PostgreSQL 8.1, MS SQL Server 2000, MS ODBC and Oracle 10.2 reserved keywords.
+A list of SQL Server 2008 and above reserved keywords.
+[Reserved Keywords] [sql-server-reserved-keywords]

 ```sql
 A